Phhofm/ParagonSR/README.md

 ## 1. Introduction & Philosophy

 ParagonSR is a state-of-the-art, general-purpose super-resolution architecture designed for a superior balance of **peak quality, training efficiency, and inference speed**.
-It is the result of a rigorous design and debugging process, representing a synergistic blend of the most effective and efficient ideas from a multitude of modern SISR models.
+It represents a synergistic blend of the most effective and efficient ideas from a multitude of modern SISR models.

 The core philosophy behind ParagonSR is that of an **"Optimized Hybrid CNN,"** engineered to achieve the perceptual power and deep feature understanding of a Transformer, but with the efficiency, stability, and deployment speed of a highly optimized Convolutional Neural Network.